 If you aim to have a leisurely conversation during the meal, order foods that can be eaten with ease.
 Lobster or crab in the shell, unboned fish, and pastas that may be messy or difficult to eat could make more demands on your time and concentration than you'd like.
 Also think twice about ordering a food that is unfamiliar to you.
 Unless you know how to eat an artichoke or tackle the crab claw in a bouillabaisse, stick with a dish that poses no unexpected challenges.

 Dinner wine is really a condiment for food, so it's best ordered after the menu choices have been made.

 The orderer (preferably the most qualified person at the table) can either choose a wine that goes best with the greatest number of dishes or ask the advice of the server.

 An easy alternative to a shared bottle is wine ordered by the glass, which allows the diners to match the wine with their meals.

 When the server brings the unopened bottle to the table, he shows it to the orderer.
-If this is you, confirm the choice with a nod.
+If this is you, confirm the choice.
 The server then uncorks the bottle and pours a small amount of wine into your glass, which you sniff before taking a sip; a simple "That's fine" will let him know that the wine neither smells nor tastes off.
 (Briefly swirling the wine in the glass before sniffing releases its aromas.)
 If you recognize the smell of a tainted, or "corked," wine, sniff the cork if the waiter hands it to you.
 Otherwise, put the cork directly on the service plate or on the table.

 White-wine glasses are traditionally filled threequarters full; red-wine glasses, which are larger, are filled halfway.